Snap SDK

 Start Snap SDK Server

 Start the SnapServer object.
-The start method takes an optional ServerOptions
+The start method takes an optional ServerOptions object.

 // Download and start Here Snap SDK.